-If a programme of reviews is included as part of your PR campaign activity, the PR person’s role is to guide the process in order to increase the likelihood and volume of positive coverage.
+A PR practitioner’s role in the review process is to increase the likelihood and volume of positive coverage.
 This usually includes scheduling complimentary bookings with a handpicked selection of relevant influencers, bloggers and media – people whose opinions your customers can trust, who are likely to enjoy the service / product your business provides.

 Having seen – and worked – on both sides of this process (as both a blogger and a PR consultant) I understand what it takes to make an influencer engagement campaign a success.

 Rule #1: Reviews by invitation should be given gratis

-Very occasionally, a publication will send an undercover journalist to conduct a review of a restaurant / business.
+Very occasionally, a publication will send an anonymous journalist to conduct a review of a restaurant / business / product.
 In these cases, the PR will have no involvement, the staff will have no idea that they are dealing with a journalist on the day, the service/product will be paid for as usual and the review will appear without prior notice.

 This is often considered the most genuine type of review, as it most closely reflects the experience that any ‘average Joe’ might get, but it’s certainly not the most common.
 As publishing budgets become further and further stretched, media reviews most commonly occur as the direct result of a direct invitation from the business or a PR consultant.
 This is often the case with blogger reviews, too (though not always; Gourmet Gorro for instance, will not write reviews from gifted visits).

 As a general rule of thumb, if the blogger / journalist was invited, the service / product should be ‘gifted’ for free.
 In gifted reviews, the visit will be pre-agreed, giving staff the time to prepare.
 The service / product is offered to the journalist or blogger without charge for the purpose of the review, and an expected date for the publication of the article is usually agreed.
 There may also be an opportunity for the blogger or journalist to ask questions and find out more about the business, which can result in a more in-depth final piece.